Northern Leasing Systems Lawsuit

 - selling any equipment finance leases that they own or service to other entities

 This means, among other things, that these companies should no longer be deducting money from your bank account on current leases or to satisfy a default judgment entered against you.

-The court's decision, and a subsequent decision issued on July 28, 2021, also vacated the default judgments held by these entities in New York City Civil Court.
 To find out if your default judgment has been vacated, you can search for your name in the judgment lists below.

-The court is in the process of updating its records to reflect that the default judgments have been vacated.
-In the meantime, if you are attempting to obtain a mortgage or other form of credit, and are being prevented from doing so due to a default judgment held against you in New York City Civil Court by a Northern Leasing entity, you may want to consider taking the following steps:
+If you are attempting to obtain a mortgage or other form of credit, and are being prevented from doing so due to a default judgment held against you in New York City Civil Court by a Northern Leasing entity, you may want to consider taking the following steps: